ca-plants/ca-plant-list/data/text/Delphinium-hesperium-subsp-hesperium.md

 Leaves hairy on undersides.
 Flowers dark blue to purple.
-Sepals dark blue-purple; not bent back.
+Sepals dark blue-purple; not hairy, not bent back.